k-box/k-link-video-streaming/docs/development.md

 #### Video Pipeline is not working, `ffprobe` or `ffmpeg` missing

 This is because the `video-processing-cli` expects to find the binaries in a `./bin` folder in the same folder it is launched.
-Make sure to launch the `video-processing-cli` executable from the `/bin` (located in the root of the project)
+Make sure to launch the `video-processing-cli` executable from the `/bin` (located in the root of the project).

+In addition check that the binary files are executable